 –Professor Kadri Mälk

-The Estonian Academy of Arts (EAA), founded in 1914, is the only public university in Estonia offering higher education in fine arts, design, architecture, media, visual studies, art culture, cultural heritage, and conservation.
+The Estonian Academy of Arts (EKA),founded in 1914, is the only public university in Estonia offering higher education in fine arts, design, architecture, media, visual studies, art culture, cultural heritage, and conservation.
 Located in the capital city, Tallinn, it is an active study and research institution and the leading national center of innovation in visual culture.

-Practices and master classes serve to deepen professional technological skills.
+Practices and masterclasses serve to deepen professional technological skills.
 An extracurricular workshop, supervised by an international visiting artist, takes place every semester, plus lectures by visiting teachers.

 Staff